jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.5 BreachSingleCellPits

-Removes single-cell pits from an input DEM by breaching..
+Removes single-cell pits from an input DEM by breaching.

 *Parameters*: